hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 - **sunrise** : Boolean point associated with a weather station for historizing sunrise and sunset times.
 - **rooftop** : Used with ahu to mark an AHU as a packaged rooftop unit (RTU).

-What quickly becomes clear when you read through the tags list, is that this isn't a project for the *Internet of Things*, but rather a project for the things that happens to be used in the HVAC world, which is a really, really, REALLY small subsets of all the things.
+What quickly becomes clear when you read through the tags list is that this isn't a project for the *Internet of Things*, but rather a project for the things that happens to be used in the HVAC world, which is a really, really, REALLY small subsets of all the things.